rks101/eglinux/README.md

 ## vi editor

-vi editor has two modes: command mode (to navigate and commands) and insert mode (edit files in a buffer).
+vi editor has two modes: command mode (to navigate and issue commands) and insert mode (edit files in a buffer).
 Press i (to in-place insert) or a (to append) to enter into insert mode.
 Use escape to switch from insert to command mode.

 In insert/edit mode:
-- vi filename.txt, then use i to insert at any place in the buffer, a to append next to the current place of cursor
+- vi filename.txt, then use i to insert at any place in the buffer, and a to append next to the current place of the cursor

 In command mode:
 - :w to save, :wq to save and exit, :q! to exit without save
-- search using **/** followed by searchstring, then use ctrl+f to go forward (page down) and ctrl+b togo backward (like page up).
+- search using **/** followed by searchstring, then use ctrl+f to go forward (page down) and ctrl+b to go backward (like page up).
 - :1 go to first line, G (shift+ **g**) go to the last line, :n to go to nth line in the buffer.
 - :%s/SRC/TGT/g to search SRC and replace all occurrences with TGT
-- :%s/SRC/TGT/gc to search SRC and confirm to replace an occurrences of SRC with TGT
+- :%s/SRC/TGT/gc to search SRC and confirm to replace an occurrence of SRC with TGT
 - nYY - copy/yank n lines from the current line
 - p - paste after the current line
 - P (shift + p) to paste above the current line
 - nDD - delete n lines from the current line
 - . (dot) to repeat the immediate previous command
-- cw to change a word, takes you into insert mode
+- cw to change a word, this takes you into insert mode

 Q. How to copy a block of text and paste it elsewhere?
-Refer block copy in vi editor.
+Refer to the block copy in the vi editor.

 Q. How to remove ^M (a single control character) in a file at the end of each line?
-When files are transmitted across OS, this may happen.
+When files are transmitted across operating systems, this may happen.

 [vim adventures game](https://vim-adventures.com/)